SENSORY POD AUSTRALIA

 -

-Neurotypical: It represents the "typical" way of thinking and processing information, which is considered the majority experience.
+Neurotypical: represents the "typical" way of thinking and processing information, which is considered the majority experience.

 -

 Neurodivergent: This term celebrates the unique ways some individuals' brains function, often following a different direction from the 'typical' pattern.
-It's important to remember that this is not a deviation from the norm but a beautiful and diverse expression of human cognition.
+It's essential to remember that this is not a deviation from the norm, but rather a beautiful and diverse expression of human cognition.

 -

-Neurodiversity: Neurodiversity is a term that embraces the variety of ways that people's brains work.
-It's a non-medical term that recognizes and celebrates that there is no one right way of thinking, learning, or behaving.
+Neurodiversity: is a term that embraces the variety of ways that people's brains work.
+It's a non-medical term that recognises and celebrates that there is no one right way of thinking, learning, or behaving.
 This non-medical perspective helps to reduce stigma and promote understanding and acceptance.

 -